What are stretch marks?

 At home Microdermabrasion scrubs and creams are gentler thus less likely to cause breakouts and irritation if your skin is sensitive.
 For the at-home machines it is recommended to carefully read the instruction manual and the frequency of use to avoid skin irritation.
 Besides, home Microdermabrasion is cost-effective and time-saving.

-Other Treatment Options for Stretch Marks; Types of stretch marks, Contraindications, Efficiency, Cost Estimate
+Other Treatment Options for Stretch Mark Removal; Types of stretch marks, Contraindications, Efficiency, Cost Estimate

 Types of stretch marks

 Current/recent use (< 1 year) of isotretinoin, active herpes infection, malignant skin tumors, nascent dermatoses, and certain keratoses

 Microdermabrasion stimulates skin regeneration through superficial exfoliation of the epidermis, improving the appearance of mild stretch marks.

 Professional Microdermabrasion costs up to $1,800(complete 12 sessions)

 Pregnancy and epilepsy, photo-allergy, and medications that cause light sensitivity (such as Tetracycline)

 Induces controlled wounds on the skin, prompting it to regenerate thus reducing the visibility of stretch marks.

 Depending on the type of therapy, photo rejuvenation costs between $1,500 and $5,000